themeteorchef/writing-an-api/writing-an-api.md

 First, we need to set some `headers` that let our request know two things: what type of content we're sending back to it (`JSON`), and that we're totally cool with it sending us its response.
 That second part, `Access-Control-Allow-Origin` is a little confusing.
 This header is a security measure implemented by the CORS (Cross Origin Resource Sharing) specification.
 In normal people terms, this essentially says from what domains a request can be made.

 By default, requests are only allowed from the same domain, e.g. I can only make a request from `http://tmc-008-demo.meteor.com` _to_ `http://tmc-008-demo.meteor.com`.
 If, say, I try to to make a request to that address from `http://localhost:3000`, I'd get an error.
+This is where `Access-Control-Allow-Origin` comes in.
+It let's us say who is and isn't allowed to send us requests.
+Because we want our API accessible to everyone, we can set the value of this header to `*` (an asterisk), meaning "anyone."

+Once that is set, we need to respond with an HTTP status code.
+Remember, this is the three digit number that servers use to refer to certain events.
+We're getting this, here, as an argument to our `utility.response()` method.

+YOU'RE EXPLAINING THE DIFFERENT RESPONSE METHODS AND HOW THOSE TIE INTO THE UTILITY.RESPONSE METHOD.
+Deep breath.

 ### Handling responses